What makes a ‘good’ madrassa? Pakistan’s Islamic boarding schools under scrutiny.

 In practice, he feels that madrassas have been under strict oversight for more than 20 years.

-Before the U.S.-led war on terror, when the Al-Khalil Quran Complex used to host more than 100 boarders from various parts of the country, “Intelligence agents would come here demanding to know everything about our students,” Mr. Khalil explains, noting that there was a perception that students from the north might be associated with the Taliban.
+In the early days of the U.S.-led war on terror, when the Al-Khalil Quran Complex used to host more than 100 boarders from various parts of the country, “Intelligence agents would come here demanding to know everything about our students,” Mr. Khalil explains, noting that there was a perception that students from the north might be associated with the Taliban.
 “These were poor children who came from underprivileged areas.
 Their parents often didn’t have identity cards.
 How were we supposed to investigate their backgrounds?”

 As a result, Mr. Khalil changed his enrollment policy so that only children from the local neighborhood could join the madrassa.
 Today, it houses roughly 30 students.

-Note: Editor’s note: This story has been updated to clarify when intelligence agents started visiting the Al-Khalil Quran Complex.